Santa Barbara County Superior Court gives sentence to UCSB professor post-anti-abortion confrontation

 “The best way to combat speech that you disagree with or you find offensive is to respond not with censorship but with more speech that can counter the ideas you disagree with and lead to a productive dialogue,” Bonilla said.

-[Correction: This this article incorrectly referred to Santa Barbara County Superior Court as Santa Barbara Supreme Court.
+[Correction: This article incorrectly referred to Santa Barbara County Superior Court as Santa Barbara Supreme Court.
 That is incorrect, the court’s correct name is Santa Barbara County Superior Court.]

 [Correction: This article incorrectly referred to People v.
 Miller-Young as a civil case.
 That is incorrect, the case was tried as a criminal case.]